 SECTION 1.
 GROUNDS FOR REMOVAL OR EXPULSION

-An office or member may be removed/expelled if it is determined that the director or member is or has been engaged in conduct that is materially and seriously prejudicial to the interests or purposes of this organization.
+A director may be removed from office or a member expelled from the organization if it is determined that the director or member is or has been engaged in conduct that is materially and seriously prejudicial to the interests or purposes of this organization.
 Action for removal from office may be initiated by (1) a majority vote of the board of directors or (2) a petition signed by one-third of the membership or 30 members, whichever is less.
+Upon either action, the director shall be immediately suspended from office.
 Action for expulsion from membership may be initiated by a majority vote of the board of directors.
+(Revised September 18, 2016)

 SECTION 2.
 REMOVAL/EXPULSION PROCEDURES

 Immediately after action has been initiated against an officer or member, the board of directors shall implement the following procedure: